MRC collaboration: Thriving starts with education

 From ‘falling into’ to falling in love: A short history of the payments profession

-“It didn't feel exciting or an area where you could forge a career," recalls Alexandru Dorobantu recounting his early encounter with the “accidental” role.
-But Dorobantu would go on to become Senior Director of Global Payments at Delivery Hero, citing the “complexity, high pace of change, the impact - how payments is the key for ecommerce, globalization, and future business growth” as the reasons he loves his job today.
+“It didn't feel exciting or an area where you could forge a career," recalls Alexandru Dorobantu, reflecting on his early ‘accidental’ entry into payments.
+But Dorobantu went on to hold a series of senior payment roles, including Senior Director of Global Payments at Delivery Hero, citing the “complexity, high pace of change, the impact, and how payments is the key for ecommerce, globalization, and future business growth” as the reasons that make it so compelling.

 This “I didn’t plan or dream it” story is echoed again and again in interviews conducted with payments leaders in our career exploration series, My Path in Payments.
 After all, you can’t dream of a role you didn't know existed.

-Fast forward to last August and LinkedIn reported over 318,000 open payments positions advertised globally, up 45% from the previous year.1 To dig deeper, Checkout.com partnered with Oxford Economics to survey senior executives at 150 $1bn+ B2C businesses globally.
-Some 58% said they now employ staff in dedicated payments roles.2 These payment roles can have several foci - such as product, data analytics, fraud, or engineering - but more often than not payments professionals find themselves covering all the bases: constantly working to ensure the money keeps flowing in, the fraudsters are kept out, the regulators are kept satisfied and the customers are kept happy, and keep returning.
+LinkedIn currently advertizes over 85,000 open payment positions globally.
+These payment roles can have several focuses – such as product, data analytics, fraud, or engineering.
+But more often than not, payments professionals find themselves covering all the bases: constantly working to ensure the money keeps flowing in, fraudsters are kept out, the regulators are kept satisfied, and the customers are kept happy, and keep returning

 Where we invest in our core payments expertise